AmpScm/TabbedBoxMaker/README.md

 * [Schroff] Add support for 6U row height

 ## Use - regular tabbed boxes
- The interface is pretty self explanatory, the extension is 'Tabbed Box Maker' in the 'CNC Tools' group
+ The interface is pretty self explanatory, the three extensions are in the 'Box Maker' group in the 'Extensions' menu.

 Parameters in order of appearance: